Freight Shipping from Boise to Savannah

 How much does it cost to ship freight from Boise to Savannah?

-Full truckload (FTL) rates from Boise, ID to Savannah, GA currently range from $5,747-$7,083 for a standard dry van load over the 2,673-mile route.
+Full truckload (FTL) rates from Boise, ID to Savannah, GA currently range $5,747-$7,083 (roughly $2.18-$2.68 per mile over 2,673 miles).
 LTL shipments typically cost $1,670-$2,672 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Savannah?